Hackathon to Hero — GitHub Template, Ready to Use

 Schema Provision & Connector Binding

 Execute the golden sequence: Option Sets → Tables → Columns → Lookups → Security Roles → Publish → Register Data Sources.
-Every API call includes the solution context header.
-Scripts are re-runnable and idempotent.
+Foundations generates a structured provisioning plan, then the Dataverse-skills plugin handles the actual provisioning through its dv-metadata skill — idempotent, error-aware, and MCP-native.

 6